 The Santa Ana River Wash Land Exchange is headed to the president’s desk.

-It was approved by the House of Representatives as part of the the massive Natural Resources Management Act.
+It was approved by the House of Representatives Tuesday on a 363-62 vote as part of the massive Natural Resources Management Act.

 Daniel Cozad, executive director of the San Bernardino Valley Water Conservation District, which has been working on the plan for nearly two decades, said President Donald Trump is expected to sign the bill.